IBM/container-service-getting-started-wt/Stage1/README.md

 Run `bx cs workers <name-of-cluster>` and note the public IP as `<public-IP>`

 You can now access your container/service via `curl <public-IP>:<nodeport>` (or your favorite web browser).
-If you see a "Hello SigEx users!
-Welcome to containers at IBM!" you're done!!!
+If you see a "Hello users!
+Welcome to containers at IBM!" you're done!

 When you're all done, you can either use this deployment in the Stage 2 of this demo or you can remove the deployment.
 To remove the deployment, use `kubectl delete deployment hw-demo`, to remove the service use `kubectl delete service hw-demo`